harbanery/be-mama-food-recipe-app/README.md

 ## About The Project

-This back-end project for **Mama Recipe** was developed by [muhammadrisano](https://github.com/muhammadrisano) using Express.js.
+This back-end project for **Mama Recipe** was developed by [muhammadrisano](https://github.com/muhammadrisano).
 Feel free to explore the source code, which I have forked from the original repository.
 It includes all the files and documentation needed to develop and run the server side of this application.
 Thank you for developing this back-end project.

 ### Built With